alphagov/govuk_publishing_components/docs/component_conventions.md

 ### Print style conventions

-Ensure that colours are reset to black using the print specific variable `$govuk-print-text-colour`, for example:
+Ensure that colours are reset to black using the print specific variable `govuk-functional-colour(print-text)`, for example:

-- Text: `color: $govuk-print-text-colour;`
+- Text: `color: govuk-functional-colour(print-text);`
-- Borders: `border-color: $govuk-print-text-colour;`
+- Borders: `border-color: govuk-functional-colour(print-text);`

 Some elements such as background images do not print by default in most browsers.
 To force these to print as intended, use the CSS property `print-color-adjust`, for example:
 ```